 Constitutional Concealed Carry

-The new constitutional concealed carry law took effect on August 1, 2017.
+The state's constitutional concealed carry law took effect on August 1, 2017.
 It is only applicable within the state’s borders and only for ND residents who have a valid driver's license and are not otherwise prohibited from possessing or carrying a weapon.
 It is still necessary to have a concealed weapon license to carry concealed in states that have reciprocity with ND, including Minnesota, South Dakota and Montana.
 Reciprocity applies only if you possess a valid concealed weapon license.